Join Our Mailing List

 Suzanne Urton

-Suzanne Urton resides in Greene Township and has been a member of the Board of Directors since 2019.
-As Chair of the Collections Committee, Suzanne serves as the Museum Curator responsible for implementing the Society’s comprehensive collections policy.
-She catalogs artifacts and archival records in the museum database and guides volunteers in collections care, including the security, organization, preservation and storage of the items.
+Suzanne Urton resides in Salem Township and has been a member of the Board of Directors since 2019.
+As Chair of the Collections Committee, Suzanne serves as the Museum Curator responsible for implementing the Society’s collections policy.
+She catalogs artifacts and archival records in the museum database and guides volunteers in collections care, including the organization, preservation, storage and security of the items.
 Suzanne is responsible for the design and installation of displays that showcase our permanent collections and tell the story of our early settlement.
 She serves as a museum docent and leads tours for visitors of all ages, including student field trips.
 She has conducted workshops on dying wool with natural plants, wool spinning and weaving.